Youth At Risk Program

 Court

-Now, a court hearing is scheduled to present the petition.
-At-Risk Youth Court takes place in the Juvenile Services Courtroom starting around 8:30 am on Wednesday mornings.
-If the petition is dismissed the youth goes home with their parents.
-If the youth is found to be "at-risk" the Court may lay out rules of the home.
-Counseling, mental health evaluations, substance abuse evaluations, and related treatment may be ordered.
-To achieve success parents must reiterate the rules of the home when needed, insist that rules of the home are observed, and support their child through any possible evaluations and treatment.
+A court hearing is scheduled to present the petition and assessment recommendations.
+At-Risk Youth court takes place in the Juvenile Courtroom starting at B:15 am on Wednesday mornings.
+The youth is given an attorney, free of charge, to help represent them during the hearing.
+Both parties will have an opportunity to address the Commissioner/Judge and explain the circumstances of what brought them to court.
+The final. decision on whether the youth is placed on the program is made by the Commissioner/Judge.
+If the youth is found to be "at-risk," the Court may Lay out rules of the home and include any recommendations made by DCYF in the family assessment.
+Counselling, mental health evaluations, substance abuse evaluations and related treatment may be ordered.
+To achieve success, parents must reiterate the rules of the home when needed, insist that rules of the home are observed and support their child through any possible evaluations and treatment.

 Further Court Appearances